• ECTS

 Target audience

-Students who have validated a first year L1 or equivalent.
+Students who have successfully completed their first year of undergraduate studies or equivalent.

 Read more

-Applications are made via the e-Candidate portal of the Faculty of Science after validation of a first year L1 or equivalent.
+Applications are submitted via the Faculty of Science's e-Candidat portal after completion of a first year of undergraduate studies (L1) or equivalent.

 Read more